oscarvargash/CFP_Mapping/Species Specific Code/Krameria erecta.md

 setwd("~/CFP_Mapping")
 ```
 ### Next you must install the necessary packages
-If you have any issues installing and loading these packages, you may need to install and run RTools.
-An in depth tutorial for this is located in ReadMe.md
 ```
 install.packages(c("dpylr", "purrr", "readr", "mapproj",
                    "raster", "elevatr", "rgdal", "ggplot2", "ggmap", "CoordinateCleaner",